-Comes standard with just the 1/2" blade.
+Comes with just a 1/2" blade.
 Other sizes must be purchased separately.
-Awkward to disassemble for cleaning/washing.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 If you love French fries, you can skip the drive-thru and the frozen food aisle with a home French fry cutter.
 These appliances can cut up an entire potato in a matter of seconds, so you don’t have to waste time painstakingly slicing potatoes with a knife.
 Just send them through the French fry cutter, and throw them in the fryer.
 You’ll have crunchy, delicious French fries in no time.

 Have we sold you yet?
 Good, but now comes the tricky part – choosing the right French fry cutter.
 There are many factors to consider, including the type of fries you want, how often you’ll be making fries, and how much you want to spend.
 With so many French fry cutters on the market, how do you find the right model for your kitchen?

 One of the first things you need to ask yourself is how often you intend to make French fries.
 That will play a big role in the type of French fry cutter you need.

 French fry cutters come in two varieties: standard and heavy-duty, which is also referred to as commercial.
 If you’re looking for a cutter to help you occasionally make French fries at home, you’ll probably be just fine with a standard model.
 But if you plan on making French fries often, you’ll want to make sure that the appliance you choose is durable enough to stand up to regular use.
 In that case, a heavy-duty French fry cutter would probably be a better fit.